brandoncsharp/hello-world/README.md

 # hello-world
-figuring out github so i don't mess everything up\n Testing branches and such.
+figuring out github so i don't mess everything up.
+Testing branches and such.
 Not sure how to github, learning now.